chemicaljs/chemical/README.md

 # Chemical
-Create your own web proxy using Ultraviolet fast, easy, and no experience required.
+Easily create your own web proxy with no experience required.

 ## Setup